CS373: Software Engineering

 • Sign into Canvas and confirm your registration for the course.
 Check your grades regularly.

-• Confirm that you have access to Ed Discussion on Canvas to post class questions.
+• Confirm that you can access Ed Discussion on Canvas to post class questions.

 • If it involves something personal, like your grade, please make a private post on Ed Discussion.